erizov/Professor/semester_6/lecture_32_distributed_ml/federated_learning/README.md

 ## Introduction

-Federated Learning is federated learning is a fundamental algorithm.
+Federated Learning is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Federated Learning is essential for building performant and scalable applications.